wittawatj/cadgan/README.md

 ## Dependency, code structure, sharing resource files

-You will need to change values in `settings.ini`.
-See https://github.com/wittawatj/cadgan/wiki .
-We currently share large files (e.g., model files) via Google Drive.
+You will need to change values in `settings.ini` to your local path.
+This is important since we will be using relative path in the script.
+* Results will be saved in `expr_results_path`
+* `data_path` should point to where you store all your input data
+* `problem_model_path` will be used for storing various pre-trained models (warning: this can be quite large)

 We provide an example script to run CADGAN in `ex/run_gkmm.py`